douggal/advent-of-code-2021/README.md

 Part 1:  success modeled the fish as an ArrayBuffer Part 2:
 a. try 0 failed:  numbers get too big after 100 generations, part 1 method won't work
-b. try 1 failed: try divide an conquer - create two threads and run have the fish simulation on one and rest on the other
+b. try 1 failed: try divide and conquer - create two threads and run have the fish simulation on one and rest on the other
 c. try 2 success:  aggregate the fish by age in a HashMap with values the count of how many at that age.

 #### Day 07
+I had a hard time understanding the problem, and when I finally did get it, I lost time by not first drawing out the 7-segment characters on paper with a Sharpie to find what distinquishes them.